Savefade/RobloxMobile1.1/README.md

 This project allows you to host a server (with all features working) which works on older version of Roblox Mobile (1.0 - 1.1)

 ## Warning
 Roblox 1.0-1.1.1 is insecure.
-They send the auth token in the GET request without a hash.
+They send the auth token in the GET request without hashing it.

 ## Self hosting